bv79/ucos-iii-stm32l152re/README.md

 >
 > --- <cite>[Application Note AN-1018: µC/OS-II and ARM Cortex-M3 Processors][2]</cite>

+---
-- According to Micrum's documentation, `PendSV` and `SysTick` entries in the interrupt vector table must be replaced with `OS_CPU_PendSVHandler` and ` OS_CPU_SysTickHandler`.
+- As above mentionted quotes, `PendSV` and `SysTick` entries in the interrupt vector table must be replaced with `OS_CPU_PendSVHandler` and ` OS_CPU_SysTickHandler`.
 To do that the vector table in `startup_stm32l152xe.S` should be modified as follow:
   ```
   g_pfnVectors:
     .word _estack